iconara/bigshift/README.md

 ```

 If you set `THE-NAME-OF-THE-BUCKET` to the same value as `--s3-bucket` and `THE/PREFIX` to the same value as `--s3-prefix` you're limiting the damage that BigShift can do, and unless you store something else at that location there is very little damage to be done.

+It is _strongly_ recommended that you create a specific IAM user with minimal permissions for use with BigShift.
+The nature of GCS Transfer Service means that these credentials are sent to and stored in GCP.
+The credentials are also used in the `UNLOAD` command sent to Redshift, and with the AWS SDK to work with the objects on S3.

 ### Redshift credentials